expo/expo/docs/pages/versions/unversioned/sdk/auth-session.md

 A [`DiscoveryDocument`](#discoverydocument) object containing the discovery URLs used for Facebook auth.

-## Usage in the bare React Native app
+## Proxy Service

-In managed apps, `AuthSession` uses Expo servers to create a proxy between your application and the auth provider.
+`AuthSession` uses Expo servers to create a proxy between your application and the auth provider.
 If you'd like, you can also create your own proxy service.

-### Proxy Service

 This service is responsible for: